Understanding Education in Houston

 Before getting into the data about readiness, enrollment and completion, it is helpful to clarify exactly what is post-secondary education.
 In the simplest terms, any education or training that goes beyond traditional high school coursework is considered post-secondary education.
 Common post-secondary options include four-year universities, two-year community colleges, trade schools, and apprenticeships.

-College readiness rates in the Houston region ticked up … and then back down
+College readiness rates in the Houston region have ticked up

 College readiness/preparedness refers to the cumulative knowledge and skills a high school graduate is expected to have upon entering higher education.
 It is commonly measured by GPA, participation in advanced coursework such as Advanced Placement (AP) and International Baccalaureate (IB), as well as performance on state-standardized tests or college entrance exams such as the SAT or ACT.

-However, many freshmen who enroll at public Texas colleges and universities are placed into developmental (also known as remedial or pre-college) courses, a determination based on these and other test results.
-These courses do not typically earn college credit toward degrees but are usually required before students can begin college-level coursework.
+However, many freshmen who enroll in public Texas colleges and universities are placed into developmental (also known as remedial or pre-college) courses, a determination based on these and other test results.
+These courses do not typically earn college credit toward degrees but are usually required before students who are not considered “college ready” can begin college-level coursework.

-National data show this obstacle is shared by more than a third of students nationwide.1 Students who are required to spend one to two years in developmental education before beginning college-credit-level coursework are less likely to graduate with a degree or certificate, and if they do, take significantly longer.2 Other studies show that when colleges consider multiple measures (such as GPA, time between high school and college, or the number of courses on the subject a student has taken) to determine college readiness, students who would have been originally placed in developmental education but take college-level coursework immediately (or simultaneously), their academic outcomes are better than if they only enrolled in developmental coursework, which calls into question the need for developmental education.3
+National data show this obstacle is shared by about a third of students nationwide.
+Students who are required to spend one to two years in developmental education before beginning college-credit-level coursework are less likely to graduate with a degree or certificate, and if they do, take significantly longer, incurring both financial and opportunity costs.1 Other studies show that when colleges consider multiple measures (such as GPA, time between high school and college, or the number of courses on the subject a student has taken) to determine college readiness, students who would have been originally placed in developmental education but instead take college-level coursework immediately (or concurrently), their academic outcomes are better than if they only enrolled in developmental coursework, which calls into question the need for developmental education.2

-The Texas Education Agency offers a composite measure of College-Ready graduates that reflects the percentage of high school graduates who have met at least one of five criteria: (1) meeting the college-ready criteria on the Texas Success Initiative (TSI) Assessment (ELA/reading and math), SAT, ACT, or by successfully completing and earning credit for a college prep course; (2) earning a minimum of dual course credit hours; (3) passing at least one AP or IB exam; (4) earning an associate’s degree while in high school; or (5) earning OnRamp course credits.
+The Texas Education Agency (TEA) offers a composite measure of College-Ready graduates that reflects the percentage of high school graduates who have met at least one of six criteria: (1) meeting the college-ready criteria on the Texas Success Initiative (TSI) Assessment (ELA/reading and math), SAT, ACT, or by successfully completing and earning credit for a college prep course; (2) earning a minimum of dual course credit hours; (3) passing at least one AP or IB exam; (4) earning an associate’s degree while in high school; (5) earning OnRamp course credits; or (6) a graduate who is identified as receiving special education who graduates under an Advanced Diploma Plan.

-The share of high school graduates in Texas classified as college-ready by these criteria has ticked up over the last three years.
-The state average increased from 50.0% in 2017-18 to 53.4% in 2019-20.
+The share of high school graduates in Texas classified as college-ready by these criteria has ticked up over the last five years.
+The state average increased from 50% in 2018 to 62% in 2022-23, with the most significant increase occurring between 2022 and 2023.
+It is worth noting that the college-ready criterion specific to students receiving special education was not included prior to the 2022–23 school year.
+This additional criterion likely contributed to the increases in college-readiness rates.

 SAT/ACT

 For decades, the SAT (founded in 1926 and formerly known as the Scholastic Assessment Test) and the ACT (founded in 1959 and formerly known as American College Testing) have been used by four-year colleges and universities to inform admissions and scholarship decisions.
-However, in recent years, these tests have been less emphasized amid academic and legal claims that they are unfair to low-income, Black, Latino, and other students of color.
-In Texas, the COVID-19 pandemic affected the availability of test-taking opportunities to such a degree that many universities adopted “test-optional” policies for 2021 and 2022, with some extending the policy into 2023.
+However, in recent years, these tests have been less emphasized amid academic and legal claims that they disadvantage low-income, Black, Latino, and other students of color.
+The COVID-19 pandemic affected the availability of test-taking opportunities to such a degree that many universities adopted “test-optional” policies for 2021 and 2022, with some extending the policy into 2023.
+As of 2025, many universities considered more selective have reinstated requirements for students to submit ACT or SAT scores, although over 2,000 colleges are still test-optional.
 While their popularity in admissions decisions may be in decline, these tests continue to be used to evaluate the level of academic preparedness of students.

-More than 400 school districts across the state participate in SAT School Day — when students can take the SAT on their high school campus during the school day, rather than on the weekend, which is typical — at least once in the last five years.
-TEA has a contract through 2024-25 with the College Board, which administers the test, to negotiate a statewide rate for each exam at a discount.
+More than 400 school districts across the state participate in SAT School Day — when students can take the SAT on their high school campus during the school day, rather than on the weekend (which is typical) — at least once in the last five years.

 Texans are much more likely to take the SAT than the ACT.
-According to the College Board, nearly 225,700 graduates from Texas public and private high schools in 2020-21 took the SAT compared to 89,000 who took the ACT.
-Texas ranks 10th nationwide for SAT participation rate (59%) but 29th for ACT participation rate (23%).
+According to the Texas Education Agency, nearly 280,000 graduates from Texas public and private high schools in 2023 took the SAT compared to 89,000 who took the ACT.
+For students in the class of 2023, 71% took the SAT, compared to 50% nationally, and 23% took the ACT, compared to 37% nationally.

 Texas Success Initiative (TSI) Assessment